stbnrivas/dataModels/ParksAndGardens/GreenspaceRecord/doc/spec.md

-# GreenAreaRecord
+# GreenspaceRecord

 ## Description

-This entity contains a harmonised description of the conditions recorded on a particular area or point inside a green area (flower bed, garden, etc.).
+This entity contains a harmonised description of the conditions recorded on a particular area or point inside a greenspace (flower bed, garden, etc.).
 This entity type has been inspired by the `AgriParcelRecord` entity type defined by the GSMA Harmonized Data Models.

 ## Data Model